Breaking the Weak Recovery Limit in Random Phase Retrieval with Learned Regularizers: Results

-Results for the noiseless subsampled case and the noisy case are shown in Figure~\ref{fig:alpha_psnr} and Figure~\ref{fig:noise_psnr}, respectively.
 Visual reconstructions are displayed in Figure~\ref{fig:results}.
+The reconstruction performance for the noiseless subsampled and noisy case are reported in Figure~\ref{fig:alpha_psnr} and \ref{fig:noise_psnr} respectively.
 The metrics used to assess the performance of the reconstruction is the widely used peak signal-to-noise ratio (PSNR, higher is better).
-Interestingly, despite its state-of-the-art performance in denoising and multiple linear inverse problems, DRUNet is outperformed by MFoE in every setting.
-This suggests that the PnP framework may be suboptimal in the context of challenging nonlinear inverse problems.
+Interestingly, despite its state-of-the-art performance in denoising and multiple linear inverse problems, DRUNet is outperformed by CRR, WCRR and MFoE in most settings.
+This suggests that the PnP framework may be suboptimal in the context of challenging complex-valued nonlinear inverse problems.
+On top of that, MFoE and WCRR dominate the other priors in the noiseless setting, and MFoE stands out as the single best regularizer in the noisy setting.

-For reference, plain gradient descent across all scenarios yields only about 4 dB of PSNR, which highlights the importance of image priors.
+For reference, plain gradient descent across all scenarios yields only about 4 dB of PSNR, which is not better than a random guess.
+This highlights the importance of image priors.
 Even a simple prior such as TV significantly boosts performance.